 There are two main ambitions for Solidaridad in Europe for the period 2016-2020.
-The first ambition is to strengthening Solidaridad's presence in Europe.
+The first ambition is to strengthen Solidaridad's presence in Europe.
 Solidaridad has a strong and respected history and profile in the Dutch society as a result of 50 years of successful cooperation with companies and with Dutch civil society organizations and government.
 However, this Dutch identity must now be expanded and embedded in a broader European structure and operation.
 This will entail a gradual process of expansion of European activities, in which structure will follow strategy, and in which benefits and costs are balanced by using a pragmatic approach.
-In 2018 a legal entity in Germany was founded to support our expansion in Europe.
+In 2018 a legal entity in Germany was founded to support our expansion in Europe and in 2019 we started scoping opportunities for a presence in Sweden.
 The end goal is a stronger European network of relations with companies and donors.
-Ambition 2 is a clear focus on core activities: having transferred the project-cycle-management responsibilities to the other regional expertise centers in the previous period, a clear focus on and dedication to the five core activities of Solidaridad in Europe will be a key factor for decision making on programming for the next period.
+Ambition 2 is a clear focus on core activities: having transferred the project-cycle-management responsibilities to the other regional expertise centers in the previous period, Solidaridad Europe's focus is on the five core activities, being Policy Influencing, Donor Relations, Corporate Partnerships, Communications & Campaigning and Knowledge Management and Learning.